-Remote Quarterly Planning with 3 Timezones & 9 Squads…sounds fun right?
+Remote Agile Portfolio Planning with 3 Timezones & 9 Squads…sounds fun right?
 During COVID my company attempted this.
 It was their first remote quarterly planning week and truth be told it was a lot more successful than any other.
 To pull off such a feat we had to heavily rely on collaborative cloud tools such as Miro and proactive remote communication.

 I originally wrote this article for the newly published book called The Projectless Manager.
 It is a collection of stories about working remotely from project managers around the world.
 56 contributors from 20 countries and produced in a 21 Day Challenge.
 I was proud our virtual planning session story made the cut and is actually one of the first stories in the book.
 (More details about the book at the end of this post.)

 The goal of the planning week was to estimate high-level features with story points so dependencies could be called out between squads and overall priority set for all of the squads.
 The product leadership group of product owners and team leads with the help of Scrum masters and architects had two large tasks at hand:

 (1) Decompose features with individual squads for accurate estimates

 (2) Create a multi-squad plan to present to executives at the end of the week

 Setup for Success

 There was a high degree of Agile collaboration between our lead Engineering Manager sent out a proposed schedule and each squad had a designated Google hangout that was available for them to join at any time.
 Each squad had its own Miro board that followed a template for design, discovery and delivery.
 This was updated after each squad session with agreed outcomes.